szkjn/algorithmic-playground/README.md

 | Max difference solver |[python](../main/Python/scripts/max_difference_solver.py)||||
 | Linked list construction |[python](../main/Python/scripts/linked_list_construction.py)||||

-## Run, lint and test
+## Execution instructions

 ### Python

-- To run scripts :
+- Run scripts :

         cd algorithmic-playground/Python/scripts
         python <name_of_script>.py

-- To run linter :
+- Run linter :

         cd algorithmic-playground/Python/
         black .

-- To run tests :
+- Run tests :

         cd algorithmic-playground/Python/
         pytest

 ### Go

-- To run scripts :
+- Run scripts :

         cd algorithmic-playground/Go/<name_of_folder>
         go run main.go

-- To run linter :
+- Run linter :

         cd algorithmic-playground/Go/
         golint ./...

-- To run tests :
+- Run tests :

         cd algorithmic-playground/Go/<name_of_folder>
         go test

 ### TypeScript

-- To run scripts :
+- Run scripts :

         cd algorithmic-playground/TypeScript/src
         ts-node <name_of_script>

-- To run linter :
+- Run linter :

         cd algorithmic-playground/TypeScript/
         ./node_modules/.bin/eslint .

-- To run tests :
+- Run tests :

         cd algorithmic-playground/TypeScript/tests
         npx jest

-## CI/CD Pipeline with GitHub Actions
+## CI/CD with GitHub Actions

 A Continuous Integration (CI) pipeline has been setup using GitHub Actions to ensure code quality, consistency, and successful builds for both our Go and TypeScript code.

-### Go linting and testing
+### Go CI

 1. **Linting on Push and Pull Requests**: Whenever code is pushed or a pull request is made, the CI pipeline automatically lints the Go code to ensure coding standards are met.
 2. **Automated Testing**: Along with linting, the pipeline runs tests for the Go code to validate functionality.
 2. **Tools Used**: I use `golint` for linting and Go's built-in testing framework for running tests.
-3. **GitHub Actions Workflow**: The linting process is defined in the `.github/workflows/go-lint-and-test.yml` file, utilizing GitHub Actions to automatically execute linting and testing on the latest version of Go.
+3. **GitHub Actions Workflow**: The linting process is defined in the `.github/workflows/go-ci.yml` file, utilizing GitHub Actions to automatically execute linting and testing on the latest version of Go.

+### Python CI

+1. **Linting on Push and Pull Requests**: Whenever code is pushed or a pull request is made, the CI pipeline automatically lints the Python code to ensure coding standards are met.
+2. **Automated Testing**: Along with linting, the pipeline runs tests for the Python code to validate functionality.
+2. **Tools Used**: I use `black` for linting and `pytest` for running tests.
+3. **GitHub Actions Workflow**: The CI process is defined in the `.github/workflows/python-ci.yml` file, utilizing GitHub Actions to automatically execute linting and testing on the latest version of Go.

-### TypeScript Build
+### TypeScript CI

 1. **Build on Push and Pull Requests**: The CI pipeline is configured to automatically build TypeScript files whenever changes are pushed or a pull request is made to the TypeScript directory.
 2. **Node.js Setup**: The workflow sets up a Node.js environment to manage dependencies and run the build scripts.
 3. **Build Script**: TypeScript files are compiled using the TypeScript compiler configured in the package.json file.
-4. **Workflow Details**: The TypeScript build process is defined in the `.github/workflows/typescript-build.yml` file.
+4. **Workflow Details**: The TypeScript build process is defined in the `.github/workflows/typescript-ci.yml` file.
 It ensures that TypeScript code is compiled successfully, preventing runtime errors due to compilation issues.